djon-sql/barbershop-sql-database/README.md

 ## 📖 About the Project
 This project represents a relational database for a barbershop management system.
+This project demonstrates practical SQL skills for data analysis and database design.

 The database was designed and implemented from scratch using SQL Server.
 Synthetic data was generated to simulate real-world usage.